roman/Haskell-capataz/docs/v0.1/how-to/static-supervisor.md

-# Create a static supervisor
+# Create a Static Supervisor

 ## Description